VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 .. note::

-    Warnings are informative messages used to tell the user whats happened during the database intraction in an unexpected way:
+    Warnings are informative messages used to tell the user whats happened during interaction with the database in an unexpected way:
     e.g. which search parameters contradict each other, which parameters were ignored, which parameters weren't recognized by the system etc.